SinisaVukmirovic/Astro-crash-course/README.md

 #### We can put styles inside of <style></style> tags in Astro, and style in Astro are scoped, any style within a component is portrayed only inside of that component(page).

 ### Astro uses top-level Async, so we can just use await without async when fethcing some external API data

+### passing props between components with using Astro.props
+### Interface props... not sure I really get it...